History and Community

 Our place in Alamo City history

-While San Antonio public schools were established by the City Council in 1854, it wasn't until May 2, 1899, that the school system became an independent district.
-The schools were separated from city control with the formation of their own Board of Trustees, serving at-large.
-Four years later, in 1903, the District received its first charter from the state of Texas.
+While San Antonio public schools were established by the City Council in 1854, it wasn't until May 2, 1899 that the school system became an independent district with the formation of its own Board of Trustees.
+The District received its first charter from the state of Texas in 1903.

 Our residents live in the hub of what American humorist Will Rogers rightly called one of America's four unique cities.
-SAISD is a family-oriented, urban community of thriving neighborhoods, well-established businesses, including the downtown central business district, historic sites, active worship centers, world-renowned museums, excellent restaurants and recreational facilities.
-Supreme among our city’s featured attractions are first class institutes of education, ours and those that many from SAISD go on to attend.
+SAISD is a family-oriented, urban community of thriving neighborhoods and well-established businesses, including the downtown central district, historic sites, active worship centers, world-renowned museums, excellent restaurants and recreational facilities.
+Supreme among our city’s featured attractions are first-class institutes of education, ours and those that many from SAISD go on to attend.

 Cultural Diversity - Living in a school district as diverse and historically rich as the city whose name it shares, SAISD residents enjoy easy access to a variety of activities.
-Those pursuing cultural outings will find major museums such as the Museo Alameda, an affiliate of the Smithsonian Institute boasting the nation’s largest Latino collection; the San Antonio Museum of Art, and the Witte Museum; art galleries; ballets; libraries; the Botanical Center; the Institute of Texan Cultures; Scobee Planetarium; the Southwest Craft Center and the Spanish Governor’s Palace, to name a few.
+Those pursuing cultural outings will find major museums, art galleries, ballets and libraries.
 Enjoy a performance by the San Antonio Symphony or catch a Broadway show, opera or concert in the splendor of one of downtown’s impeccably-restored historic theaters.
-Also a shopper’s paradise, the city’s vibrant downtown offers options ranging from the ultra-modern Rivercenter Mall, to the historic La Villita, festive Market Square, El Mercado, and along the Riverwalk.
-Or explore the eclectic offerings in Southtown, on the fringe of San Antonio’s central business district.
-Recreational opportunities include the Brackenridge Park and Zoo, HemisFair Park and Tower of Americas, San Pedro Springs Park and Woodlawn Lake Park.
-And be sure to take time to discover how it all began by following the historic Mission Trail — and don't forget the Alamo! — all within SAISD.
+Downtown also offers a shopper’s paradise, with venues ranging from the ultra-modern Rivercenter Mall to San Antonio landmarks such as El Mercado, the historic La Villita and the River Walk.
+Sports fans can cheer for the four-time world NBA champs, the San Antonio Spurs, at the AT&T Center.
+And don't forget the Alamo! — all within SAISD.

-That Home Town Feel - One of San Antonio's most outstanding assets is the preservation of its historic sites and neighborhoods, most of which are found within SAISD These include the city’s registered residential historic districts of Dignowity Hill, Fulton Avenue, Government Hill, King William, Lavaca, Monte Vista, and Monticello Park.
-All have strong, active neighborhood associations, with styles of houses ranging from early Texas pioneer, late 1800s Colonial, Mediterranean and Spanish-style mansions to 1920s bungalows, 1930s art deco designs, and more modern homes, along with trendy urban chic lofts giving new life and identity to former factories and warehouses.
+That Home Town Feel - One of San Antonio's most outstanding assets is the preservation of its historic sites and neighborhoods, most of which are found within SAISD.
+All have strong, active neighborhood associations, with styles of houses sure to please any taste.
+Or check out the growing community of trendy urban chic lofts giving new life and identity to former factories and warehouses.